govuk-one-login/devplatform-demo-sam-app/sam-app3/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

-- To see green deployment in action on CodeDeploy, add the following e.g. `/test` endpoint to the demo app, follow above steps to build/push docker image and deploy the modified ECS TaskDefinition.
+- To see canary deployment in action on CodeDeploy, add the following e.g. `/test` endpoint to the demo app, follow above steps to build/push docker image and deploy the modified ECS TaskDefinition.
   As some traffic shifts to the new instance, successful response can be seen for `/test`

 ```bash